|Home » |

 Creative Sound Blaster Tactic3D Wrath Wireless Gaming Headset

 Get a FREE Sound Blaster Headset Stand with any Sound Blaster Tactic3D Wrath Wireless Gaming Headset.
-Just put both items in your cart.
-Use coupon code GHSSTAND at checkout.
+Just add both to cart.

 Pro-gaming wireless audio for PC and Mac